Kate Middleton May Not Be Pleased! Prince William Verbier Ski Vacation Gets Wild

 — Film & TV Industry (@filmextra247) March 14, 2017

-William returned late on Monday and not much later, the story about Verbier broke.
+William returned late on Monday, and not much later, the story about Verbier broke.
 There has not been any word on if anything has transpired between the Duke and Duchess of Cambridge about this matter.
-Any woman could imaging that Kate would not be so pleased to see the topless modeling photos of Miss Taylor interspersed with the high five photo between William and Sophie during their booze filled lunch in the articles written about William’s wild Verbier weekend.
+Any woman could imagine that Kate would not be so pleased to see the topless modeling photos of Miss Taylor interspersed with the high five photo between William and Sophie during their booze filled lunch in the articles written about William’s wild Verbier weekend.

 Prince William, the Duke of Cambridge on a ski vacation in Verbier, Switzerland this past weekend with friends.
 (March 2017) pic.twitter.com/jEJvnjXWJp